 Formed in 1980, the Alzheimer's Association advances research to end Alzheimer's and dementia while enhancing care for those living with the disease.
 The Alzheimer's Association also has a 24/7 Helpline that has trained and knowledgeable staff who can help people with memory loss, caregivers, health care professionals and others.
 Call toll-free anytime day or night at 1.800.272.3900.

 Next Step in Care is a new online resource for caregivers and professionals to help make transitions between care settings smoother and safer and to help improve communications between family caregivers and health care providers.

 The New York State Caregiving and Respite Coalition (NYSCRC) is a statewide coalition focused on supporting caregivers, professionals and providers across New York State.

-NY Connects: Choices for Long Term Care is a free long term care information and assistance service that is available to older adults, individuals with disabilities, and their families to help make informed decisions about long term care options.
+NY Connects: Your Link to Long Term Services and Supports is a free long term care information and assistance service that is available to older adults, individuals with disabilities, and their families to help make informed decisions about long term care options.
 NY Connects can help you to identify the right type of care and learn more about services that meet your needs.

 Caring for Older Drivers - for families, friends and caregivers, what to do about an aging loved one who is at-risk driving can be both perplexing and paralyzing.

 AARP Caregiving Resource Center - tools, work sheets and tips on how to plan, prepare and succeed as a caregiver.

 Office for People with Developmental Disabilities Family Support Services Family Support Services Coordinators are available at each of OPWDD's Developmental Disabilities Regional Offices (DDROs) to help families access Family Support Services.
 Each DDRO also has a Family Support Services Advisory Council to represent the interests of family members and people with developmental disabilities.